 JJ Dillon was a professional wrestler who won numerous Championships during his career in the ring.
-However Dillon will be best remembered as manager of Ric Flair, Tully Blanchard, Arn and Ole Anderson, better known collectively as The Four Horsemen, one of the greatest stable in the history of professional wrestling.
+However, Dillon will be best remembered as the manager of Ric Flair, Tully Blanchard, Arn and Ole Anderson, better known collectively as The Four Horsemen, one of the greatest stable in the history of professional wrestling.

 The 69-year-old was this year inducted into the WWE Hall of Fame along with the other members of the original Four Horsemen.

 We caught up with JJ Dillon to talk about being inducted into the Hall of Fame, being a member of the Four Horsemen and what it was like limousine ridin and jet flyin with Ric Flair plus the lack of managers in wrestling today.

 JJ Dillon shows off his autobiography to Smashing Pumpkins legend Billy Corgan

 What was it like being inducted into the WWE Hall of Fame as part of the Four Horsemen?

 It was a great honour, the arena in Miami was sold out and to be up on the stage and looking down in front of you are the McMahon family, John Cena, CM Punk, Rey Mysterio, and Pat Patterson behind them are other legends, the Roddy Piper’s of the world, Harley Race and Dory Funk Jr, then our families are all there as well.
 You then look up and can see and hear a sea of people, 15,000 plus giving us a standing ovation, I’ve had some goosebumps moments throughout my career but I don’t think anything will ever top the Hall of Fame.

 The next day to actually go to WrestleMania and in front of 78,000 plus fans, in the middle of the show after a great match between The Undertaker and Triple H, to get an intro and a round of applause from all those people it was a different high but almost as exciting but in a different way.